gildebrand/nl-gql-ws/README.md

 ### Frontend
 Run `yarn install` followed by `yarn dev` in the frontend folder.
-This will install all dependencies, generate type information for our GraphQL queries, and launch the frontend in watch mode on `http://localhost:3000`.
+This will install all dependencies, generate type information for our GraphQL queries, and launch the frontend in watch mode on `http://localhost:3000`. **However** the frontend is depending on a couple of attributes of the GraphQL schema that are not yet existing in the backend, so **errors are expected** if you're running the frontend before we've added those attributes to the schema.

 When you do changes to _.ts(x)_ files in the frontend it will automatically reload.
 When you do changes to _.graphql_ files in the frontend type information will automatically be generated.